Spain Flood Death Toll Soars To 158

 “Right now the most important thing is to save as many lives as possible,” Sanchez told residents of the eastern Valencia and Castellon provinces.

-King Felipe VI warned the emergency was "still not over" and national weather service AEMET put parts of eastern and southern regions on high alert levels for rain on Thursday.
+King Felipe VI warned the emergency was“still not over” and national weather service AEMET put parts of eastern and southern regions on high alert levels for rain.

 Flags flew at half-mast on government buildings and minutes of silence were observed nationwide at the start of three days of national mourning after Spain's deadliest floods in decades.